 You’ve probably heard people talk about the marketing funnel (or the sales funnel) a lot.
 And that’s because it represents the entire customer journey: from discovering your brand to making a purchase.
-Leads start at the top of the funnel, then move down as they learn more about your products or services.
+Leads start at the top of the funnel and then move down as they learn more about your products or services.

 It’s a fundamental concept in business and combines every touchpoint in a company – from sponsored posts on LinkedIn to out-of-home ads to sales outreach.